MehranGhamaty/PointProcesses/README.md

 because I verified all the parts, maybe I wasn't producing enough samples.
 The problem was the learner was starting to have a higher likilhood than the model being sampled from.
-This means there is probably something wrong with my mathematical assumptions and I want to rewrite the code using EM to verify above statement (because I know that should work from previous implementations and I think tensorflow has support for it now).
+This means there is probably something wrong with my assumptions and I want to rewrite the code using EM to verify above statement (because I know that should work from previous implementations and I think tensorflow has support for it now).